lisamonozlai/lisamonozlai/README.md

 # Hi, I'm Lisa 👋
 ### I help social impact organizations with their data.

-I work at the intersection of **project management, operations, and data analysis**, helping mission-driven teams improve systems and make sense of complex information.
+I work at the intersection of data analysis, project management, and operations, helping mission-driven teams improve systems and make sense of complex information.
 Professionally, I have:
 - Measured the impact of public programs
 - Turned grant, operational, and statistical data into clear stories
 - Built workflows that made data easier to access and use